FabianRolfMatthiasNoll/MyMangaDB/README.md

 MyAnimeList API.
 Because the api doesnt support isbn search the title will be fetched from the Google Books API if its available.
 In the future further data sources will be added for the bookcovers of specific volumes etc.

+# Planned Features

+- Export your mangas to excel